djsweet/sidereal/README.md

-where `CHANNEL-NAME` is a [percent-encoded](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1) string with at least 1 character.
+where `CHANNEL-NAME` is a [percent-encoded](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1) string containing at least 1 character.
 For example, a `CHANNEL-NAME` of "with/slash" would be encoded as

 ```